Privacy Policy

 - No accounts, no login, no authentication

-- No telemetry, no analytics, no crash reporting
+- No telemetry, analytics, or crash reporting in the app

 - No advertising identifiers or tracking of any kind